CU-ESIIL/Summit_group_2026_7/docs/index.md

 As AI reshapes the education and industry landscape, we have two overarching goals: (1) teach students best practices for effective collaboration with AI, and (2) integrated and organic use of AI to teach subject matter content.
 At the ESIIL Innovation Summit in May 2026, we created a framework for developing assignments that meet those goals, which we describe in detail below.
 Currently (Summer/Fall 2026), we are focused on developing additional assignments that meet our twin goals goals, and piloting them in our classrooms.

 Our teaching interests are rooted in environmental biology, but we welcome collaborators from across the environmental field.
-If you are interested in developing an assignment using our framework, or expanding the ways we integrate AI into our classrooms, please reach out to Jen and James to start the conversation.
+If you have suggestions for improvement, are interested in developing an assignment using our framework, or want to expand the ways we integrate AI into our classrooms, please reach out to Jen and James to start a conversation.

 <!--
 ## Our product(s) 📣 { #product-direction .oasis-report-out-section .oasis-report-out-day2 }